 Let me find out that Uzi can make workout music, too!
 I feel like I lost about 3 pounds following his exercise moves.

 The beat for ‘Neon Guts’ sounds like trap dentist music.

 Pharrell is featured on this track, and he opens it up with a couple tough bars that remind listeners everywhere that he can do that whole fake thug thing when he wants to.
 Personally, I don’t like the fact that Pharrell is trying to rap like everyone else in the industry on his part, but at this point, his co-sign on the track is good enough to make this one of the better songs.

 Uzi has always had bars and punchlines, but people tend to overlook it because he sings a damn lot.
 On this song, you see that potential he has to drop bars, as he shows this level of aggression that will surprise some.

 You know what people fail to mention?
-Uzi’s hottest song is called ‘XO Tour LIIFE’, meaning that The Weeknd got to reap the benefits from it being a great song.
-Maybe the Canadian singer decided to return the favor to Uzi for on this song, lacing him with one of his tracks that were laying around.
+Uzi’s hottest song is called ‘XO Tour LIIFE’, meaning that The Weeknd got to reap the benefits from it being so popular.
+Maybe the Canadian singer decided to return the favor to Uzi on this song, lacing him with one of his tracks that were laying around.
 (Cause this is clearly catered to The Weeknd) Whatever the case may be, The Weeknd approached the track with this defensive mindset, letting the world know that they can’t get to him mentally (Isn’t a defensive Weeknd an enjoyable one?).

-Uzi hops on the track as his usual explosive self, giving the track that dynamic sound that is sort of a switch up from The Weeknd’s part.
+Uzi hops on the track as his usual explosive self, giving it that dynamic sound that is sort of a switch up from The Weeknd’s part.
 While the Weeknd actually sounds fazed to me on his part, Uzi doesn’t at all.